About HJH (English)

 The deadline to put in an application for funds is the 1st of March each year.

 To be considered for a grant, the organization applying needs to send us a letter of intent as well as a copy of the Nihul Takin, your budget and financial statements from the last two years along with a letter of intent.
 In the application for funding it should also be included how much funding you are asking for, and for what purpose within your project it would be going towards supporting.
+The amount you apply for should be stated in Norwegian Kroners.

 There are no official forms to fill out.
+Please make sure to include the following documentation in your application:

 Send the application with all supporting documents to post (at) hjhome.org